bin-guo/bin-guo.github.io/index.md

 ---

 # Selected Publication
-My full publication list is on the [Google Scholar](https://scholar.google.com/citations?user=m3ONACQAAAAJ&hl=en).
+My full publication list is on [Google Scholar](https://scholar.google.com/citations?user=m3ONACQAAAAJ&hl=en).
 All papers have the arXiv version for reading.
-Here is my thesis and selected important publication.
+Here is my thesis and a selection of important publications.

 All the source code is upload to my [Github](https://github.com/Itisben)